So Emotional: Awards and accolades

 At the Garden State Music Awards in 1988 held at Atlantic City, New Jersey, the song won two trophies in the rock/pop and R&B/dance categories.

+The song was ranked sixth on the Billboard Hot 100 year-end charts as well as the fourth best-selling song on the Billboard Hot Dance Club Play year-end charts (1988).
+It was ranked 46th place in the Hot Black Singles year-end list that same year.

 Polls and rankings

 Since its release, the song has made several of best-of songs lists in relation to Houston.

-About.com ranked it as the 10th best Houston song.
-In another Houston-related list, the same site called the song a "genuine pop classic".
+Bill Lamb of About.com ranked it as the 10th best Houston song.
+In another Houston-related list, Steve Peake of the same site called the song a "genuine pop classic".
+In another Peake list of the "Top 10 Songs of the 1980s", "So Emotional" was ranked 7th place with Peake writing that the song "represents her best blend of danceable beats and an irrepressible chorus", adding that it "is a celebration of an '80s pluckiness we're not likely to see again, and it's so infectious that even a lot of rock fans found themselves subject to its seduction."

 Slant ranked it as the tenth best Houston song on their list, writing that the song was "animated not by its scorched-cheese electric guitars, but by Whitney’s elated performance" and that the song's catchphrase, "I get so emotional, baby", was "so nebulous as to say absolutely nothing at all.
 Passion transcends words, of course, and Whitney’s ecstasy practically verges on religious."

 Entertainment Weekly ranked it sixth in their best Houston songs list, saying the song "illuminated a naughtier, more rollicking side of the sweet-faced starlet."

 BET ranked the rocker the tenth best song among 40 of Houston's songs, comparing it to Michael Jackson's "rock-soul mashups".

 The A.V.
 Club ranked it as the "sixth most essential" Houston song (that wasn't "I Will Always Love You"), comparing the "lovelorn" track to similar songs by Robyn and FKA Twigs, writing that the song was like many of Houston's songs that was "rooted in themes of overpowering love and breathless excitement".
 It further stated that her look in the music video of her belting while "spinning in a leather jacket" was comparable to Gene Kelly "elucidat[ing] that 'glorious feeling' of singin’ in the rain."

-American Songwriter included the song as one of the top ten Whitney Houston songs.
+American Songwriter included the song as one of the top ten best Whitney Houston songs.

 MTV included the song among Houston's ten best songs ever.

 The site TV80s wrote that the song "showcased her unmatched ability to channel raw feeling into radio-ready perfection."

-Allison Shoemaker of The A.V.
-Club named eventual season winner Sasha Velour's lipsync to Whitney Houston's "So Emotional" in the season nine finale of RuPaul's Drag Race as the best TV performance of 2017.